FMMGroupVa/FMM-Extensions/README.md

 This repository contains source code for implementing the multichannel multicomponent FMM model (3DFMM), including functions for model fitting, visualization, and parameter inference.
 The code is developed in the programming language R and a usage example is provided  in the `3DFMMUse.R` file.

 ## Overview
 The 3DFMM model is suitable for scenarios where $k$ sequential events are observed from $d$ different directions (or channels).
 The 3DFMM is described by a closed curve in 3D space, combining FMM waves (or components) lying in different planes, which are observed as projections on multiple directions.
-An FMM wave is a scaled Möbius wave characterized by four parameters:
-- $A$: Measures amplitude.
-- $\alpha$: Indicates wave location.
-- $\beta$: Describes wave asymmetry and determines whether the unimodal pattern corresponds to a crest or a trough.
-- $\omega$: Defines the sharpness of the peak.

-These four parameters are wave-specific, but while $A$ and $\beta$ are also channel-specific, $\alpha$ and $\omega$ remain consistent across channels.
-These shared parameters are crucial in modeling, as they establish connectivity between signals from different channels, significantly simplifying the model.
-Following more intuitive geometric interpretation and ease of theoretical developments, the alternative FMM wave parametrization $\delta = A\cos(\beta), \quad \gamma = -A\sin(\beta)$ (reciprocally: $A= \sqrt{\delta^2+\gamma^2}, \quad \beta= \arctan\left( \frac{\delta}{\gamma} \right)$ is often used.
-3DFMM model estimation relies on a backfitting algorithm that sequentially estimates the parameters associated with different components.
+An FMM wave is a scaled Möbius wave characterized by four parameters: $A$ (amplitude), $\alpha$ (location), $\beta$ (asymmetry/peak direction), and $\omega$ (sharpness).
+These four parameters are wave-specific, but while $A$ and $\beta$ are also channel-specific, $\alpha$ and $\omega$ remain consistent across channels. $\alpha$ and $\omega$ parameters are crucial in modeling, as they establish connectivity between signals from different channels, significantly simplifying the model.
+Following more intuitive geometric interpretation and ease of theoretical developments, the alternative FMM wave parametrization $\delta = A\cos(\beta), \quad \gamma = -A\sin(\beta)$ is often used.
+3DFMM model estimation relies on a backfitting algorithm that sequentially provides estimates for each component using sub-models.
 For further details on the 3DFMM model, readers may refer to [1].

 The 3DFMM approach provides significant advantages in parameter estimation and interpretation, ensuring channel synchronization, efficient model fitting, and enhanced clinical applicability providing a comprehensive view of complex biological systems, particularly in electrocardiogram (ECG) analysis.
 Standard ECG signals consist of 12 different leads (channels), each representing the electrical activity of the heart from a different perspective [2].
 The 3DFMM provides a robust framework for decomposing and analyzing this multichannel (d=12) multicomponent (k=5) signal ensuring the correspondence of the five components to the main ECG waves: P, Q, R, S, and T for typical ECG heartbeats.
 However, the utility of 3DFMM extends beyond ECG analysis.
 It can be applied to a wide range of multivariate signals, including electroencephalograms or electroretinograms, among many others [3,4].